git-ftp/git-ftp/man/git-ftp.1.md

 If a local untracked file is deleted, a paired tracked file will trigger the deletion of the remote file on the server.

+When using the `--syncroot` option, all paths are relative to the set syncroot.
+If your source file is outside the syncroot, add a / and define a path relative to the Git working directory.

+	# upload "dist/style.css" with syncroot "dist"
+	style.css:/style.scss

 It is also possible to upload whole directories.
 For example, if you use a package manager like composer, you can upload all vendor packages when the file composer.lock changes: